 - Registering for a minimum of 10 credits per quarter

-- Ordinarily complete all MA course requirements within three years of beginning graduate study.
+- Completing MA course requirements within the first three years of the program

-- Ordinarily complete the remaining Ph.D. requirements within three years after being admitted into the Ph.D. program.
+- Completing the remaining Ph.D. requirements within three years of advancement to the PhD program (post-MA)

-The Recommended Timeline sets forth a calendar for completing the required coursework and other major requirements for the MA and Ph.D. degrees.
+The Recommended Timeline is a planning tool for completing coursework and milestones for the MA and Ph.D. degrees.